refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ### Mutation testing

-We also have [Pitest mutation testing](https://pitest.org/), which requires a minimum test coverage percentage of 80% and a minimum mutation percentage of 90%.
+We also have [Pitest mutation testing](https://pitest.org/), which requires a minimum test coverage percentage of 80% and a minimum mutation coverage percentage of 90%.

 ## Releasing